-To obtain a local action, the ST weight is localized using the replica trick and the horizon functional using Zwanziger fields.
-The resulting action couples a replica sector (with NL$\sigma$ superfields $V_k$) to the RGZ sector through a common gauge field $A_\mu$.
-In the BRST-invariant formulation with the composite field $A^h_\mu$, the local unified action reads schematically
+recover, respectively, the ST and GZ/RGZ sectors at the level of the gauge-fixing weight.
+To obtain a local action, the ST factor is localized by the replica trick and the horizon functional is localized by Zwanziger fields.
+Schematically, the resulting local action can be written as

-where the ellipsis includes the ST ghost--antighost--$b$ sector, the Lagrange multiplier enforcing $\partial\!\cdot\!A^h = 0$, and the dimension-two condensates $(A^h)^2$ and $\bar\varphi\varphi - \bar\omega\omega$.
-The unified theory preserves a nilpotent BRST symmetry in the $A^h$ formulation and remains local and power-counting renormalizable.

-Renormalizability is established through the algebraic method: the Slavnov--Taylor identity, together with the ghost and antighost equations, determines the allowed counterterms and implies the Taylor condition $Z_g Z_c Z_A^{1/2} = 1$.
-The renormalization factors $(Z_A, Z_c, Z_g)$ are shared by both sectors, confirming that the unification is algebraic rather than dynamical.